 Related: 50 Great Gadgets for a Smarter Home

-From STABILicers, the Walk Traction Ice Cleat fits onto any shoe, enabling the wearer to stride confidently through the worst of winter, without fear of slips and falls.
-For day-to-day journeys over snowy or icy pavement or gravel, ice cleats like these give you much-needed traction, well beyond that provided by regular rubber treads.
+From STABILicers, the Walk Traction Ice Cleat fits onto any shoe, enabling the wearer to stride confidently through the worst of winter without fear of slips and falls.
+For day-to-day journeys over snowy or icy pavement or gravel, ice cleats like these give you much-needed traction that's well beyond that provided by regular rubber treads.
 Best of all: When you get where you need to go, the flexible, lightweight walk cleat removes with ease and folds up for hassle-free storage.

 A bona fide classic of winter survival, the Fantastic Ice Scraper from C J Industries comes with zero bells and whistles.
 Truly, it's no more complicated than it needs to be and consists of only two simple parts—a plastic handle and a durable brass blade.
-There are many more elaborate, more expensive scrapers on the market today, but this little cheapie has stood the test of time.
+More elaborate and expensive scrapers have helpful features, but this little cheapie has stood the test of time.
 Why?
 Because it doesn't just scrape ice—it chips and chisels ice too for help clearing even the thickest layers without doing damage to your windshield in the process.
-Available on Amazon; $6.95.

-Space heaters have never known been known for their efficiency.
-Quite the opposite.
-However in recent years, with electricity costs on the rise, and with consumers increasingly sensitive to energy and environmental issues, top manufacturers have stepped up to the plate, finally.
+Space heaters have never been known for their efficiency; quite the opposite, in fact.
+However, in recent years, with consumers increasingly sensitive to energy and environmental issues, top manufacturers have stepped up to the plate.
 The small and mighty Honeywell UberHeat leverages ceramic heating technology to deliver rapid, room-filling warmth that doesn't spike your bills.
-Side note: It's pretty cool-looking too.
-Available on Amazon; $37.20.
+Side note: It's pretty cool-looking, too.

-Cold winter nights and flannel sheets go hand in hand, since they trap warmth without overheating your body.
-These flannel sheet sets keeps you warm and cozy at night, and is a modern take on traditional flannel patterns.
-Available at Bed Bath & Beyond; from $29.
+Cold winter nights and flannel sheets go hand in hand, since the material traps warmth without overheating your body.
+These flannel sheet sets keep you warm and cozy at night and offer a modern take on traditional flannel colors and patterns.

 Related: 10 Ways to Buy Better Sleep